subquerygirl/de-zoomcamp-2025/README.md

-# Data Engineering Zoomcamp - Week 1 & 2
+# Data Engineering Zoomcamp - Week 1, 2 & 3

 ## 📖 About the Data Engineering Zoomcamp

 The **Data Engineering Zoomcamp** is an intensive, hands-on course designed to teach the fundamentals of data engineering.
 It covers key concepts such as data ingestion, workflow orchestration, cloud computing, and infrastructure as code.
 The course is structured into multiple weeks, each focusing on specific tools and techniques essential for modern data engineering.

-This repository contains my work and learnings from the first two weeks of the course, where I explored Docker, PostgreSQL, Terraform, Kestra, and GCP to build and manage data pipelines efficiently.
+This repository contains my work and learnings from the first three weeks of the course, where I explored Docker, PostgreSQL, Terraform, Kestra, GCP, and BigQuery to build and manage data pipelines efficiently.

 ## 📂 Repository Structure

 ```
 ├── homework
 │   ├── week_1
+│   ├── week_2
-│   └── week_2
+│   └── week_3
 ├── week_1
 │   ├── docker-postgres
 │   ├── terraform